zarfld/MIDI_1.0/.github/instructions/phase-04-design.instructions.md

 ✅ Program to interfaces, not implementations
 ✅ Depend on abstractions (Dependency Inversion Principle)
 ✅ Encapsulate what varies
-✅ Use side-effect-free functions where possible
+✅ Use side-effect-free functions where possible (especially in Value Objects)
 ✅ Refactor continuously to improve design
 ✅ Strive for loose coupling and high cohesion
+✅ Keep Aggregates small (2-3 entities max)
+✅ Isolate Domain Layer from infrastructure concerns

 ### Never Do
 ❌ Over-engineer (YAGNI)